survivejs/sidewind/README.md

 ## Related Approaches

 - [Alpine.js](https://github.com/alpinejs/alpine) provides a similar yet more broad API closer to Angular than Sidewind.
-- [amp-bind](https://amp.dev/documentation/components/amp-bind/) implementes data binding and expressions.
+- [amp-bind](https://amp.dev/documentation/components/amp-bind/) implements data binding and expressions.
+- [htmx](https://htmx.org/) is a complete solution with server integration.
 - [Mavo](https://mavo.io) implements a DSL on top of HTML for light interactivity.
 - [Svelte](https://svelte.dev) implements a compiler based approach.
 - [Vue](https://vuejs.org), and especially Vue 3, allows similar usage in the frontend as Sidewind.